 Global 2021 Sales Performance

-Following the moderate lost reported last year, in the 2021 Indian Motorcycles, the brand owned by Polaris industries, is rapidly expanding the global sales, although the manufacturer is facing production issues and constraints.
+Indian Motorcycles, the iconic brand owned and revamped by Polaris industries, is rapidly expanding the global sales, although the manufacturer is facing production issues and constraints.

-Sales are growing in North America, assisted by the opening of several new stores, while the most surprising score is achieved in Europe, with the current year growing speed of 32.8%, over 50% better than the pre-covid 2019.
+Sales are growing in North America, assisted by the opening of several new stores, while the most surprising score is achieved in Europe, with the current year growing speed of 12.1%, over 40% better than the pre-covid 2019, although the increased duties.

 A decade’s of success